caitlineelliott/Alto-Coding-Exercise/my-app/README.md

 This is a mockup of four different views in Alto's Rider App.

 ## How to Deoploy
--Download the 'my-app' directory on your local machine -In the project directory, you can run `npm run start` to initialize the app in development mode -Running `npm run build` builds the app for production in the build folder
+- Download the 'my-app' directory on your local machine
+- In the project directory, you can run `npm run start` to initialize the app in development mode
+- Running `npm run build` builds the app for production in the build folder

 The app is hosted at localhost:3031